 The reason this braid is slow to braid is that one loop is passed through another loop 14 times in every row (cycle) of braiding.
 Yet somehow the rhythm of these movements is very pleasant, and gives the illusory impression that the braid is coming along at a good clip!
 Which makes it fun to braid.

 Regular twined braids I tend to find slightly irritating to braid—the ones where you have to turn each passive loop on each finger, before finally pulling the “traveling loop” through them all, and then start the whole thing over again.

-I think that type of twining is called single course oblique twining.
-The resulting braids can be really beautiful!—see the 6th braid from the left in my header photo.
-But I just don’t end up making them very often. [laces 15, 16, 24, and 25 on fingerloop.org are of this type of twining.*]
+That type of twining is called single course oblique twining, sometimes abbreviated as SCOT (especially by ply-split braiders).
+The resulting braids can be really beautiful!
+Laces/ braids #15, 16, 24, and 25 on fingerloop.org are of this type of twining, also the 6th braid from the left in my header photo.
+But I just don’t end up making them very often.

 But I’ve used the underlying Rainbow Girl braiding method for many braids—the first 4 braids on the left side of my header picture, plus the 3 widest braids (further toward the right) are all done with the same type of 1×1 braiding moves.
 Not all these are twined, though—that depends on whether you turn the loops or not while passing them through each other.